VladimirStanovov/CarND-MPC-Project/README.md

 Summarizing, after tuning the MPC at 60mph, the resulting model worked fine at 40mph.
 I’ve made two videos of both cases of the vehicle running around the track: https://youtu.be/hJ75YNh0r2Q https://youtu.be/bNe7vG_9bNU
+Probably, it is possible to run faster than this by finetuning the parameters, considering the 100ms control latency.